kasappeal/sparrest/README.md

 It creates a new item in the **db/\<resource_name>** (creating the **db/\<resource_name>** folder if it doesn't exist).

-Is mandatory to send the **Content-Type: application/json** header to the request and the body must have a **valid JSON format**.
+Is mandatory to send the a valid **Content-Type** header to the request and the body must have a **valid format**.

 It can receive a JSON object or a JSON array of JSON objects.

 If the folder does not exist, a 404 HTTP error is returned.

-If the *Content-Type: application/json* or the *JSON body is not valid* header is not set, a 400 HTTP error is returned.
+If the *Content-Type* or the *request body is not valid* header is not set, a 400 HTTP error is returned.

 ### `GET /api/<resource_name>/<resource_id>`